nmorgan8/ArtisticFaces/README.md

 ## Overview
 This repo contains code for a machine learning based platform for transfering historical art styles like impressionism and realism into a user's uploaded/captured images in real-time using two different appraaches:
  - Training and fine-tuning a Cyclical Generative Adversarial Network (CycleGAN) on ImageNet and Wikiart dataset
- - Utilizing layers in VGG - 16 to capture style information for style transference
+ - Utilizing layers in VGG - 16 to capture style loss and information for style transference

 ## Structure:
  - src: contains run.py file to launch gradio interface and interact with our application